R&D for rare and neglected diseases

 Collaborating to eliminate rheumatic heart disease (RHD) in Zambia, Africa

-RHD has been eliminated in most developed nations, but sub-Saharan Africa studies show at least 2-3% of school-age children suffer from this often fatal disease.
-Novartis physicians, Zambian healthcare providers, cardiologists from Massachusetts General Hospital (MGH) and the Pan-African Cardiology Society are collaborating to promote RHD prevention by treating children with streptococcal infections and silent RHD.
+RHD has been eliminated in most developed nations, but sub-Saharan Africa studies show at least 2-3% of school-age children suffer from this often fatal disease.1 Novartis physicians, Zambian healthcare providers, physicians from Massachusetts General Hospital (MGH) and the Pan-African Cardiology Society are collaborating to promote RHD prevention by treating children with streptococcal infections and silent RHD.
 The collaboration will screen 3,000 Zambian children by echocardiography and provide monthly penicillin injections to children with silent RHD to prevent recurrent strep throat and associated cardiac damage.

 Partnering with the first drug discovery center on the African continent